Black tea: Brewing

 Whole-leaf black teas, and black teas to be served with milk or lemon, should be steeped four to five minutes.
 The more delicate black teas, such as Darjeeling, should be steeped for three to four minutes.
 The same holds for broken leaf teas, which have more surface area and need less brewing time than whole leaves.
 Longer steeping times makes the tea bitter (at this point, it is referred to as being "stewed" in the UK).
 When the tea has brewed long enough to suit the drinker's taste, it should be strained before it is served.

-A cold vessel lowers the steep temperature; to avoid this, always rinse the vessel with ≥90 °C (≥194 °F) water before brewing.
+A cold vessel lowers the steep temperature; to avoid this, the brewing vessel is rinsed with water at a temperature of at least 90 °C (194 °F) before brewing.

-Alternatively, the first brew should be 60sec., the second brew 40sec., and the third brew 60sec.
-If the tea is of high quality, it may be brewed several times by progressively adding 10sec. to the brew time following the third infusion (note: when using a larger tea pot the ratio of tea to water will need to be adjusted to achieve similar results).

-The ISO Standard 3103 defines how to brew tea for tasting.
-"This standard is not meant to define the proper method for brewing tea intended for general consumption, but rather to document a tea brewing procedure where meaningful sensory comparisons can be made."
+The ISO Standard 3103 defines how to brew tea for sensory testing.
+This standard is not meant to define the proper method for brewing tea intended for general consumption, but rather to document a tea brewing procedure where meaningful sensory comparisons can be made.
 This mix is thus more than twice as concentrated for normal consumption.